The Redemptorist Renewal Center:

 This presence and commitment to contemplative renewal is expressed in the lifestyle and work of the community, both Redemptorists and our associates in ministry.
 This realization of the inseparable unity of divine and human, which animates the contemplative life, is also expressed through the programs created, hosted, and sponsored by the community, each of which reflect, in the way proper to their purpose, something of the living font of the spirit of Saint Alphonsus Liguori, which is the charism of “Plentiful Redemption for all.”

 Saint Alphonsus Liguori, founder of the Congregation of the Most Holy Redeemer (Redemptorists), was a spiritual pioneer of 18th-century Italy.
 Educated as a lawyer, Alphonsus left his practice to become a priest and to work with the poor.
 Concerned with the spiritually and economically abandoned, he brought the Christian traditions of prayer and moral theology into the busy streets of his native Naples and into the neglected villages of the countryside, arousing the sentiments of the common people to seek God.
-Of his many gifts, Alphonsus’ understanding that the heart of contemplation is worked out in a person’s daily struggle to forge a life, built on unceasing prayer, moral behavior, and love of neighbor, remains his most enduring legacy.
+Of his many gifts, Alphonsus’ understanding that the heart of contemplation is worked out in a person’s daily struggle to forge a life of unceasing prayer, moral behavior and love of neighbor, remains his most enduring legacy.

 In this spirit, the Redemptorist Renewal Center envisions a community in the desert in which Alphonsus’ vision of contemplation as the animating force of the daily life of faith is renewed for our times.
 To foster this vision, we have placed Alphonsus’ combination of spiritual acumen and practical good sense at the center of our ministry.